Fiserv/developer-studio-support/docs/guides/workspaces.md

 5) Manage Credentials

->a.
+&nbsp;&nbsp;&nbsp;a.
 Click "Credentials" on the tab to go to the Credentials page

->b.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 View MID details by selecting the View button in MID table

->c.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
 Add/Create API Key by selecting the Create API Key button

 >>i.
 Select MID from dropdown.
 This will be the MID associated with the API key you are creating.